 5 Simple Ways to Get Your Dashboards on a Wall Mounted Display

 We’ve already talked about the importance of selecting an appropriate BI tool to visualise the data in a previous blog (here).
-One thing we are commonly asked about is how to best display the visualisations within communal spaces, to avoid them becoming hidden behind tasks on personal displays.
+One thing we are commonly asked about is how to best display mining industry data visualisations within communal spaces, to avoid them becoming hidden behind tasks or everyday work that is being carried out on personal displays.

-This becomes even more important when a dashboard, for example, contains common KPI metrics for a department - on-time planning for maintenance, shift and operator performance for mine dispatch etc.
+This becomes even more important when a mining dashboard, for example, contains common KPI metrics for a department, such as on-time planning for maintenance, shift and operator performance for mine dispatch, etc.

-When selecting the best fit solution to get the visualisations on a TV it’s worth considering the below.
+When selecting the best fit solution to get your mining industry analytics visualisation on a TV it’s worth considering the below:

-Unattended Display? – Will the TV be actively used and interacted with or will it be unattended and just for viewing?
+Is it an Unattended Display? – Will the TV be actively used and interacted with, or will it be unattended and just used for viewing the visualisation?

-On a side note here, if unattended, how will the possible multiple visualisation progress like a slideshow to ensure all get seen? – Embedding content in a timed PowerPoint is one option; we created another (here), which only requires a web browser.
+On a side note here, if unattended, how will the (possible multiple) visualisations be presented to ensure that they are all seen? – Embedding content in a timed PowerPoint is one option; we created another (here), which only requires a web browser.

-Remote from ‘owner’? – If content needs updating, a display issue needs resolving etc. is the responsible person nearby.
-If they are in a central/remote office, how do they quickly and easily make changes with minimal disruption?
+Remote from ‘owner’? – If content needs updating, or a display issue needs resolving, is the responsible person nearby?
+If they are in a central/remote office, how do they quickly and easily make changes to the system with minimal disruption?

-Content to display? – Will the TV potentially need to be flexible to allow it to display other items other than the dashboards e.g. safety messages, company videos, PowerPoint slides etc.?
+Content to display? – Will the TV potentially need to be flexible to allow it to display items other than the dashboards (e.g. safety messages, company videos, PowerPoint slides)?

-Content host? – For ‘normal’ use, a TV would be plugged into another device pushing content - a DVD player, games console etc. Is there an existing device which will be used to drive the TV?
+Content host? – For ‘normal’ use, a TV would be plugged into another device pushing content - a DVD player, games console, etc. Is there an existing device that will be used to drive the TV?